 Deposits on new accounts may also be held by some banks.
 There may be a hold on all checks deposited into accounts with little or no history until the bank feels that you have established trust with them.
 Checks may be held on accounts with a bad history, such as those that frequently bounce payments or go into overdraft.

 Hold times are heavily influenced by both the payer and the payer’s network.
 In the event that you’ve never received a check from this person, your bank may decide to hold it until it clears.

 Checks deposited via mobile banking apps or ATMs may be held by some institutions (ATM).
 Before the bank can release the funds, these deposits must be verified and cross-checked.
 It’s a good idea to ask the bank how long it keeps these kinds of deposits on hold.

 Your Deposit Receipt

-There are times when the bank will override the hold for you.
-If the wait has been on too long in cases of emergency, if you’re an excellent customer, or if the bank decides to verify the check at the time of the deposit, you may be off the hook.
-That generally requires a trip to your branch.
-Although it will cost you some time, it may be worth it if you need the funds right away or if it’s an extensive check that just can’t wait.
+There are times when the bank will allow you to override the hold.
+Waiting too long in emergencies, if you’re an excellent customer, or the bank decides to verify the check when you deposit it, you may be able to get your money back.
+To do so, you’ll need to visit your branch.
+Even though it will take some time, it may be worth it if you urgently need the money or if the check is too large to wait.

 What Is a Bounced Check?